DuendeInexistente/Cirque/Version which I removed/CreakJou.md

 <font face="Courier New" size="3rem">Yes!</font>

-What does a new journal mean, my dear Silver?
+What does a new journal mean, my dear Sliver?

 <font face="Courier New" size="3rem">New adventures!</font>